Kevin-Kobler/HTML-Tables/README.md

 The structure of this project will mainly be C/CGI/UNIX, some JavaScript will be used in order to create a more user friendly interface.

-	-UNIX being the backbone of the system, holding the file that contains all the information for the table.
+	-UNIX will be the backbone of the system, holding the file that contains all the information for the table.

 	-C code processing information from a table, modifing the data file